 At launch, we plan to provide custody services for fiat currencies.
 Then, as we would progressively roll-out our marketplace services we would offer custody for more and more types of assets, including cryptocurrencies.
 On the long run, our ambition is to offer custody services for any type of asset.

 Yes, using the third party solutions that already exist today for that purpose and that are used by most banks.
 We don’t plan to invent anything in particular here.

-Liquidity has a premium in the sale price that is very attractive for the seller. for the buyer, on top of being liquid an asset can be available for the first time and can even yield.
+Liquidity has a premium in the sale price that is very attractive for the seller.
+For the buyer, on top of being liquid an asset can be available for the first time and can even yield.
 For example, Mt Pelerin could very well tokenize a Picasso painting for its owner and sell it on its primary market.
-The ownership tokens will then be exchangeable on the secondary market, and could even yield as museums or galeries would pay to display it (instead of having custody costs embedded).
+The ownership tokens would then be exchangeable on the secondary market, and could even yield as museums or galeries would pay to display it (instead of having custody costs embedded).

 No, our board is brand new and still in development as we onboard key board members in perspective of our banking license application.

 The Mt Pelerin trademark has been registered in the banking and finance industry.
 The core banking system will be partly open source under specific licenses, and partly proprietary with key parts being the object of patents.
 Source code for our tokens, multi-signature smart contracts and wallet app is already visible on our GitHub along with their licenses.